Affordable Budget-Friendly Activities on Santo

 If you want to avoid overrated beaches, Lonnoc Beach is a much quieter and more affordable alternative.

-Lonnoc Beach Bungalows accepts day visitors for a small fee and can offer kayaking tours, typically to neighbouring Champagne Beach.
+The series of bungalows along Lonnoc Beach tends to accept day visitors for a small fee, while Lonnoc Eco Beach Bungalows can offer kayaking tours, typically to neighbouring Champagne Beach.

 The secluded nature of this beach makes it perfect for those seeking tranquillity away from the crowds, while the gleaming waters provide excellent opportunities for swimming and snorkelling.

-If that wasn't enough, the small day visitor fee provides excellent value for access to this pristine beach paradise and optional kayaking experiences.
+If that wasn't enough, the small day visitor fee provides excellent value for access to this beach paradise.

 Lonnoc Beach, East Coast Road, Hog Harbour, Espiritu Santo.

-6.Learn Something New at The South Pacific WWII Museum - FREE
+6.Learn Something New at The South Pacific WWII Museum - FREE/CHEAP

 A fantastic museum covering the Pacific theatre of World War Two, The South Pacific WWII Museum is well worth checking out, especially if you are on a budget.

-Your visit kicks off with the museum's significant location, where tranquil coconut plantations were once transformed into Base Button, the largest military base in the South Pacific during World War II.
+Your visit kicks off with the museum's significant location in Unity Park, where tranquil coconut plantations were once transformed into the largest military base in the South Pacific during World War Two.
+Between 1942 and 1945, around half a million personnel passed through Espiritu Santo on their way to and from the front lines.

-Best of all, the museum is one of the rare attractions that's free, although donations are welcome.
+Best of all, the museum is one of the rare attractions that's free, although donations are encouraged.

 Also, see the 5 Best Museums in Vanuatu for more affordable museums to discover.